The Wendy Barrie Show: Broadcast history

 The Wendy Barrie Show is notable as one of the first examples of a televised talk show.
 It aired separately on ABC, DuMont, and NBC, debuting on ABC on November 10, 1948 (Wednesday), at 8:30 pm ET as the sketch comedy Inside Photoplay before switching to Mondays in September–December 1949 as Photoplay Time, then becoming Through Wendy's Window in August–September 1950 The DuMont version aired from 2:30 to 3:00 pm ET from January 17, 1949 (Monday), to July 13, 1949 (Wednesday).

 The NBC version debuted on February 21, 1950.
-It aired Tuesdays and Thursdays from 7:30 to 7:45 p.m.
-Eastern Time, with the final episode airing on September 27, 1950.
+It aired Tuesdays and Thursdays from 7:30 to 7:45 pm Eastern Time, with the final episode airing on September 27, 1950.
 Martin Goodman was the producer, and Alan Neuman was the director.

 The series stars Wendy Barrie, a film and television actress with over 40 films to her credit.

 According to the book What Women Watched: Daytime Television in the 1950s (University of Texas Press, 2005) by Marsha Cassidy, the DuMont daytime schedule beginning in January 1949 was: